It’s back! Almost 18 months after the first season dropped on Netflix, darkly comic superhero series The Umbrella Academy is returning.

-Based (pretty loosely) on the comic books by My Chemical Romance’s Gerard Way and Gabriel Bá, the series follows a group who exhibited supernatural powers at birth and were adopted by an eccentric billionaire to form a crime-fighting family.
+Based (pretty loosely) on the comic books by My Chemical Romance’s Gerard Way and Gabriel Bá, The Umbrella Academy follows a group who exhibited supernatural powers at birth and were adopted by an eccentric billionaire to form a crime-fighting family.
 (Follow the link to have The Umbrella Academy powers explained).

 With the comics consisting of three volumes, hopefully a third instalment of Netflix’s The Umbrella Academy is in the works, but let’s not get ahead of ourselves just yet!

 When is The Umbrella Academy season two released on Netflix?